jecolon/post/README.md

 # post
-Post resource for REST API that provides concurrency safe accessor and mutator functions.
+Post resource for REST API that provides concurrency safe accessor and mutator functions via a monitor goroutine.

 ## Quick Start
 See https://github.com/jecolon/restsrv for a sample REST API server that uses this package.